scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 The Sommelier protocol currently uses encoded `positionHash` variables as the key to a mapping `getPositionHashToPositionId` pointing to uint32 `positionIds`.
 This mapping is used in conjunction to `isPositionUsed()` within each Cellar.
 Each Cellar, upon setup of a new position, must ensure that the respective `adaptor` is trusted.
 This is done via having the Cellar call the functions necessary to add the adaptor to its `Catalogue`.

 The Aura adaptor will need to validate that the passed param `address _auraPool` is trusted by the respective calling Cellar.
-With the description of the above setup with the Cellar, positionHash, positionIds, etc. write the helper `_validateAuraPool()` wi0thin `AuraERC4626Adaptor.sol`.
+With the description of the above setup with the Cellar, positionHash, positionIds, etc. write the helper `_validateAuraPool()` within `AuraERC4626Adaptor.sol`.

 > 💡 _Hint:_ TODO: